nextmillenniummedia/next-sdk-android-example/docs/manual/Interstitial.md

 [Back to manual mode overview](https://github.com/nextmillenniummedia/next-sdk-android-example/blob/main/docs/Manual.md)

+Interstitial ads are fullscreen videos or images with advertising content.

 To show interstitial ad in manual mode you need to create an instance of `InterstitialAdProvider` with passed activity context and unit id: